 Physical therapists are critical members of PD care teams.
 There is great need for Parkinson’s-experienced physical therapists on the front lines of care.
-The Parkinson’s Foundation recognizes the value of physical therapy faculty who are educating the next generation of PTs about Parkinson's.
-Therefore, we are sponsoring seed grant funding intended to support Physical Therapy Faculty Alumni.
+The Parkinson’s Foundation recognizes the value of physical therapists who are educated in Parkinson’s disease.
+Therefore, the Parkinson’s Foundation is sponsoring seed grant funding intended to support Physical Therapy Faculty Alumni.
 This award is known as the Parkinson’s Foundation Physical Therapy Faculty Award.
-The recipients have now been selected for our 2019 cycle.
-Click here to view our awardees.

-This award supports up to a maximum of $10,000 for three (3) alumni to take her/his independent project to the next step or to explore another idea that would enhance their ability to teach about Parkinson’s or increase learning of Parkinson’s disease among PTs, students, or the Parkinson's community.
-Only PT faculty who have completed their Independent Project as part of the Parkinson’s Foundation Physical Therapy Faculty Program may apply.
-When applying, please address the scope of impact that your project will have on the PD community, for instance, distinguish if immediate vs long term, or research vs community project.
+This award supports up to a maximum of $10,000 for three (3) alumni to take their Physical Therapy Faculty Program independent projects to the next step or to explore expanding another idea that would enhance their ability to teach about Parkinson’s or increase learning of Parkinson’s disease among PTs, students, or patients.
+Only PT Faculty who have completed their Independent Project as part of the Parkinson’s Foundation Physical Therapy Faculty Program may apply.
+Applications should address the scope of impact that the project will have on the PD community, such as distinguishing between an immediate versus long term impact project or a research versus community impact project.
+The Grant Awardee will also be matched with a Physical Therapy Mentor, for a period of one-year, to offer guidance, support, and encouragement to help cultivate the development of the project.

 Level of Support